Canon 100D vs Olympus TG-5

 It is notable that the 100D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 100D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the 100D and TG-5 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D: